NATIONAL SERVICE SCHEME

 - Voluntary service to the public.

-- Rally for creating social awareness in the public.
+- Rally for creating social awareness among people.